ryantd42/NY-Legislative-Git/2023/A6500A-2023/bill.md

  follows:
+  ALL that certain plot, piece or  parcel  of  land  together  with  the improvements  thereon,  situate,  lying  and  being  in the Incorporated

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD10720-04-4
+ A. 6500--B  2

-  ALL that certain plot, piece or  parcel  of  land  together  with  the improvements  thereon,  situate,  lying  and  being  in the Incorporated Village of Freeport, Town of Hempstead, County of Nassau, State  of  New York  being known and designated as and by Section 62 Block C Lot 102 on the Land and Tax Map of Nassau County bounded and described  thereon  as
+ Village of Freeport, Town of Hempstead, County of Nassau, State  of  New York  being known and designated as and by Section 62 Block C Lot 102 on the Land and Tax Map of Nassau County bounded and described  thereon  as
  follows:

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD10720-02-3
- A. 6500--A  2

   BEGINNING  at  a  point on the easterly side of So.
 Grove Street a/k/a Guy Lombardo Boulevard, distant 343.87 feet southerly  from  the  corner formed by the intersection of the easterly side of So.
 Grove Street with the  southerly  side  of Howard Avenue, which said point of beginning is also the corner formed by the intersection of the easterly side  of  So.
  Grove Street with the southerly side of Anchorage Way;
   RUNNING  THENCE the following four (4) courses and distances along the easterly side of So.
 Grove Street:
   1. Southerly, 703.92 feet, to an angle point in said easterly side  of So.
 Grove Street;
   2. Southeasterly, 305.76 feet to another angle point in said easterly side of So.
 Grove Street;
   3. Southeasterly, 403.71 feet to another angle point in said  easterly side of So.
 Grove Street;
   4. Southerly,  470 feet to the northerly line of Tax Lot 151, Section 62, Block 102 on the said Land and Tax Map of Nassau County;
   RUNNING THENCE the following three (3) courses and distances along the northerly and easterly lines of said Tax Lot 151, Section 62, Block 102:
   1. Easterly, along the northerly line of said tax lot, 63.0 feet to  a point on the easterly line of said tax lot;
   2. Southerly, along the easterly line of said tax lot, 249.70 feet to an angle point in said easterly line of said tax lot;
   3. Southerly, still along the easterly line of  said  tax  lot,  70.00 feet to The Narrows (Freeport River);
   RUNNING  THENCE  Easterly, along The Narrows, 740 feet more or less to the westerly line of Hudson Bay;
   RUNNING THENCE along the westerly line of Hudson Bay, 1100  feet  more or less to the southerly line of Tax Lot 103, Section 62, Block C;
   THENCE Westerly, along the southerly line of said tax lot, 96.39 feet, to a point on the westerly line of said tax lot;
   RUNNING THENCE Northwesterly, along the said westerly line of said tax and  the  westerly  lines  of  Tax  Lots 104 and 471, 294.78 feet to the northwesterly side of Anchorage Way;
   RUNNING THENCE the following six (6) courses and distances  along  the southwesterly and southerly sides of Anchorage Way:
   1. Northwesterly,  315.69 feet to an angle point in the southwesterly side of Anchorage Way;
   2. Northwesterly, 300.48 feet to another angle point in the  southwes- terly side of Anchorage Way;
   3. Westerly, 83.70 feet, along the southwesterly and southerly side of Anchorage  Way to another angle point in the southerly side of Anchorage Way;
   4. Westerly, along the southerly side of Anchorage Way, 83.70 feet  to another angle point in the southerly side of Anchorage Way;
   5. Westerly, along the southerly side of Anchorage Way, 182.87 feet to another angle point in the southerly side of Anchorage Way;
   6. Westerly, along the southerly side of Anchorage Way, 272.96 feet to another angle point in the southerly side of Anchorage Way; and,
   7. Westerly, along the southerly side of Anchorage Way, 110.15 feet to the  point  or  place of BEGINNING.
 Containing 39 acres of land, more or less.
+ A. 6500--B  3

   § 3.
 The land to be transferred pursuant to this act  and  all  struc- tures  and  facilities  situated on such land shall be maintained, owned and operated for park purposes by the village of Freeport.
-The use of such parkland and facilities shall continue to be made available to  the general  public of the state of New York, including all residents of the
+The  use  of such parkland and facilities and future park or recreational uses at the property  described in section two of this act shall continue to be made available to the general public of the state of New York, including  all residents  of  the town of Hempstead and the village of Freeport.
- A. 6500--A  3

- town of Hempstead and the village of Freeport.
 Where the availability of such facilities is limited, use of  such  facilities must be determined by an equitable method.
   §  4.
 Should the lands described in section two of this act cease to be used for the purposes described in section one  of  this  act,  those lands  shall  revert to the town of Hempstead for public park and recre-